ktibrahim/springboot-react-dockerized-app-tutorial/README.md

 ```

 ## Build and install the application
 Now in the project's root directory execute below command to build the project's JAR, this will also run tests.
+Java 17 is required to build the project.

 ```
 mvn clean install